ArthurPro123/inventory-service/README.md

 ## Authentication

-- Authentication is implemented using JWT (JSON Web Tokens)
-- Some endpoints are protected and require a valid JWT token
+- POST, PUT, and DELETE endpoints are protected with JWT authentication
 - Login endpoint available at /auth/login

 ### Testing Credentials